Jack-Gregory-Bioinformatics/Rhizopus_constructs_2025/README.md

 Included:

 * Protein amino-acid sequences for fluorescent proteins from FPbase
-* Approved derived codon-usage resources, where suitable for release
+* Approved derived codon-usage resources

 Not included: